 I made a few Irishy things around St. Patrick’s Day, but these Splash O’Stout Brownies can be enjoyed any time of the year!
-These brownies are super easy to make.
+This splash O’Stout brownies with salted caramel sauce recipe is super easy to make.

 We have a local shop in Fredericksburg called Olde Towne Butcher.
 They have a variety of local goods and craft beer.
 I stopped there today and picked up a curious-looking beer: Local Option (brand) Morning Wood Oak Aged Coffee Amber Ale.

-These brownies have a light, cakey texture that go well with some almond milk...or a beer!
+These Splash O’Stout Brownies with Salted Caramel Sauce have a light, cakey texture that go well with some almond milk…or a beer!

 1 c. organic whole wheat pastry flour, like Bob’s Red Mill